renanrs/lspinner/README.md

 # Lspinner
-A easy and light weight spinner to use in your go console applications.
+An easy and light weight spinner to use in your go console applications.

 # Installing
 Using Lspinner is easy.
 First, use `go get` to install the latest version